NOTE: THIS RETREAT IS CURRENTLY FULL

 - Visit Rousillion, one of the largest ochre deposits in the world; explore the landscape and learn about making paint from natural pigments; cafe stop in town

-- Exploratory visits to local perched villages including the picturesque Menerbes (A Year in Provence); Lacoste: the hilltop castle was once owned by the Marquis de Sade — now owned by Pierre Cardin with grounds used for summer theatre; also home to Savannah College of Art and Design; Oppede-le-Vieux, which features both charming abodes and a large hilltop with a picturesque abandoned village and a mountaintop church with stunning views; all excellent locations for sketching or painting as well as photography.
+- Exploratory visits to local perched villages including the picturesque Menerbes (A Year in Provence); Lacoste: the hilltop castle was once owned by the Marquis de Sade — now owned by Pierre Cardin with grounds used for summer theatre; also home to Savannah College of Art and Design; Oppede-le-Vieux, which features both charming abodes and a large hilltop with picturesque abandoned village and a mountaintop church with stunning views; all excellent locations for sketching or watercolor as well as photography.

 GOOD TO KNOW